micropython/micropython/docs/library/machine.I2C.rst

 .. method:: I2C.start()

-   Send a start bit on the bus (SDA transitions to low while SCL is high).
+   Generate a START condition on the bus (SDA transitions to low while SCL is high).

    Availability: ESP8266.

 .. method:: I2C.stop()

-   Send a stop bit on the bus (SDA transitions to high while SCL is high).
+   Generate a STOP condition on the bus (SDA transitions to high while SCL is high).

    Availability: ESP8266.